ZcashFoundation/frost/rfcs/0001-messages.md

 - `aggregator` - Participant in charge of collecting all the signatures from the other participants and generating the final group signature.
 - `signer` - Participant that will receive the initial package, sign and send the signature to the aggregator to receive the final group signature.

-Note: In this RFC we consider the above 3 participants to be different. `dealer` and `aggergator` have specific hard coded `ParticipantId`s so for example a `dealer` can't be a `signer`.
+Note: In this RFC we consider the above 3 participants to be different. `dealer` and `aggregator` have specific hard coded `ParticipantId`s, so for example a `dealer` can't be a `signer`.
 This is not a protocol limitation but a specific rule introduced in this document.

 ## Guide-level explanation